SeniorsPlus announces December classes

-WILTON — SeniorsPlus will offer the following classes in December.
-Classes are held in person in person at its Wilton location; online; or hybrid.
-Class location is 284 Main St., Suite 100, Wilton.
+LEWISTON — SeniorsPlus will offer the following classes in December.
+Classes are held in person at its Lewiston location; online; or hybrid.
+Class location is 8 Falcon Road, Lewiston.
 Classes are free, unless noted.
-Location is fully accessible.
+Locations are fully accessible.
 Hearing assistive equipment is available upon request.
 For more information or to register, call 207-795-4010 or visit seniorsplus.org.

 Time: 1–3 p.m.